 They have a lot of fun little quirks with their signage around the hotel.
 There is a healthy, organic café attached and it’s in the perfect location.
 Close to the main square, the Park du Bruxelles, I can’t say enough good things about this hotel.

-Top “Things to Do” in Brussels
+Top “Things to Do” for your Brussels itinerary

 These are my top choices.